cassini1010/documentations/docs/pythonBuiltIns.md

 ## compile()

-used to compile a source code string into a executable code.
+Used to compile a source code string into an executable code.

 ```python
 source = '''import osprint(os.__dir__())'''